jkterry1/Jordan-Terry-Site/cv.md

 Bachelor of Science, Physics

 • Graduated in 3 years as a non-transfer student with Departmental Honors, Presidential Scholarship Recipient, College Park Scholar, 3x Angelo Bardasis Fellow

 ## Employment

+`1/2021 - present`
+__Farama Foundation__

+Founder and CEO

+•  I am the Founder and CEO of the Farama Foundation, a 501(c)3 nonprofit that maintains the largest open-source Reinforcement Learning libraries in the world.
+Our tools are used by every major tech or AI research company (e.g. Google, Amazon, Microsoft, Meta, DeepMind, OpenAI) and have tens of millions of installations.

+`8/2020 - present`
+__Swarm Labs__

+Founder and CEO

+•  Founder and CEO of Swarm Labs, a stealth mode artificial intelligence startup.

-`1/2019 - present`
+`1/2019 - 1/2023`
 __MTEQ__

+Machine Learning Engineer

+•  Led teams of 2-8 engineers doing research and development for deep learning based computer vision projects, particularly for intelligence applications and use in embedded systems.
+Transitioned to infrequently consulting on challenging AI problems.

+`8/2018 - 5/2019`
+__University of Maryland Institute for Research in Electronics and Applied Physics__

 Machine Learning Engineer